Workplace discrimination

 The Fair Work Commission (the Commission) deals with applications to stop bullying at work under the FW Act.

-Bullying can also be unlawful under occupational health and safety laws.
-People experiencing bullying can seek advice and help from their local occupational health and safety body.
+Bullying can also be unlawful under work health and safety laws.
+People experiencing bullying can seek advice and help from their local work health and safety body.
+You can find contact details for these organisations at our Related government sites page.

 What about sexual harassment?